Marcus Silcock

 Brian Clifton

 “There was a game I used to play as a child.
 My friends and I would turn off the lights of a room and stare at each other’s faces.
-Because we could only see vague outlines, our imaginations would fill in the details, would distort the faces we knew until they were strange and stranger.”… Read more
+Because… Read more.

 -